Trevor Oldham: Business career

-Oldham was a former director of Henry Berry & Co., Hoadley Chocolates Ltd, Ruskins Motor Bodys Ltd, and Ensign Dry Cleaners Ltd.
+Oldham was a director of Henry Berry & Co., Hoadley Chocolates Ltd, Ruskins Motor Bodys Ltd, and Ensign Dry Cleaners Ltd.

 Political career

 Oldham entered parliament in 1933 as a member of the United Australia Party.
 He won the seat of Boroondara and held it until the seat was divided in 1945.
 When the UAP was re-formed as the Liberal Party in 1945, Oldham won the seat of Malvern.
 He served as Attorney-General and Solicitor-General of Victoria in Thomas Hollway's first government in 1947, and also served as Deputy Premier of Victoria for eight months before the Liberals lost office to a Country Party and Labor Party alliance in 1950.

 In 1951, Les Norman replaced Hollway as Liberal leader, after the party became lukewarm about Hollway's plan of reforming Victoria's malapportioned electoral boundaries.
 In a provocative move, Hollway contested Norman's urban-based seat of Glen Iris at the 1952 election and won.
 With their leader having been defeated, the Liberal Party elected Oldham as leader and Henry Bolte as deputy leader.